Skip to Content

 How far in advance do I need to book my Motorhome?
 I get asked this question the most!
 The answer is more complicated than you may think so let me explain.

-Obviously, the earlier you begin to look and book the more options you’ll have and it’s likely you’ll get a better price.
+Obviously, the earlier you begin to look and book the more options you’ll have and you’ll likely get a better price.
 To do so I would begin to look at least a year in advance.
 That doesn’t mean hitting the book button but just start to get quotes and keep looking on Motorhome Republic.
 When it comes to booking your motorhome I wouldn’t wait more than 8 months (10 months is better) before your trip especially if you plan on traveling in December or January.

 You may think 6 months is fine, however, when you look at New Zealand’s short summer season you can begin to see why that’s not advised.
 The most popular months to travel are December, January, and February, or, the summer months.
 Anyone looking to rent a motorhome during this time is booking at least 6 months in advance, so, options begin to fade around the 8 to the 6-month mark.